The Clear Edge

 Problem 2: Cultural Cohesion Difficult Remotely

-The Block: Week 18, 3 new hires quit within 90 days.
-Exit interviews revealed: “Never felt part of the team.
+The block: by Week 18, 3 new hires quit within 90 days.
+Exit interviews made the pattern obvious: “Never felt part of the team.
 Just a contractor doing tasks.”

-The Realization: Remote work without intentional culture = isolation.
+The realization: remote work without intentional culture turns into isolation.

-At 15 people in 3 countries with 12+ months shared history, culture was implicit.
-New hires joining a 25-person team across 8 countries had no organic way to integrate.
+At 15 people in 3 countries with 12+ months of shared history, culture was implicit.
+New hires joining a 25-person team across 8 countries had no organic way to plug into that history.

-The Solution: Monthly virtual events, clear values, strong onboarding.
+The solution: monthly virtual events, clear values, and strong onboarding.

-Documented 5 core values with behavioral examples of “good” vs. “bad” (see Week 17-20 section).
+Values documentation: They documented 5 core values with behavioral examples of “good” vs. “bad” (as laid out in the Week 17–20 section).

 Strong onboarding: